 Please offer to help to move targets and equipment before and after a shooting session.

 Only children aged 8+ can be accepted on sessions and events.

-Juniors (persons under the age of 18) must be accompanied by an adult affiliated member of Archery GB at all times.
+Juniors (persons under the age of 18) must be accompanied by a responsible adult at all times.